 This is when we need to be reminded, our gift of writing is from God.
 HE longs to be gracious to us.
 HE rises to show us compassion.
 Blessed are those who WAIT for HIM.

 To combat Satan, I suggest you concentrate on minor progress.
 Congratulate yourself for submitting.
 A rejection means you are trying, not that you are failing.
 Pat yourself on the back when you finish an article and edit it.
 Rejoice if you receive a personal rejection.
 Rejoice when a fellow writer gives you suggestions.
-Rejoice when your play does not win the competition, but you are asked to submit a play for their consideration.
-Rejoice while you wait, GOD has blessings for you.
+Rejoice when your play does not win the competition, but you are asked to submit another play for their consideration.
+Rejoice while you wait.
+GOD has blessings for you.